Let’s first know the nutritional differences between tofu and paneer, to understand why we shouldn’t be comparing them.

-Is this how you compare tofu vs paneer ?
-If you do, which is absolutely stupid, then what conclusion did you draw?
+Is this how you compare foods?
+If you do, then what conclusion did you draw?

 Just because two foods are protein rich, you don’t compare foods like this.
-World over food is not consumed on the basis of nutrients, but availability and culture.
+World over food is not consumed on the basis of nutrients alone, but availability and culture.
 There are many regions in India, who haven’t even heard of tofu, and have been relishing paneer for centuries now.